philrz/super/docs/language/data-types.md

 ORDER BY salary
 LIMIT 5
 ```
-In Zed, you would say
+In SuperPipe, you would say
 ```
 from anywhere
 | typeof(this)==<employee>